owentechnologist/WebRateLimiter/README.md

 ![asyncflow](asynchronousflow.png)

 The premise of the overall demo is - spell check / cleanse submitted city names.
+The best match is added to the X:BEST_MATCHED_CITY_NAMES_BY_SEARCH stream for processing by an out-of-scope service that will use the information to search and replace entries in a large-scale data cleansing routine.

 Reference [good] City address data is loaded from a csv file populated with data from a free data set provided by: https://simplemaps.com/